rodrigopolo/cheatsheets/360/readme.md

 # Create the cube faces
 ./joinmosaic.sh ./downloadfolder ./mosaic

-# Assemble the cuve to equirectangular
+# Assemble the cube to equirectangular
 ./c2e.sh mosaic finalimage.tif fb

 # Convert it to JPG